DSiSc/justitia/COMMUNITY.md

 ### Wiki Pages
 Each project and working group has its own wiki page.
 Wiki pages are a secondary source of information.
 They hold information that is subject to more change than the info provided in the project’s documentation i.e. meeting agendas, team members, etc.

+### Etherpad
+We use `Etherpad` as our daily documentation tools, and you can share the documents, blogs, and articles with others in this `Pad`[Etherpad Address](https://etherpad.net/p/Justitia).

 ## Governance
 The Justitia community has a few different roles for governance, leadership, and community participation.
 Each operates have different duty but being aware of each of them is useful.

 ### Roles

-#### Active User Contributor(AUC)
+#### Individual Committer
 Individual Members who have contributed to Justitia project.
-AUCs is crucial for Justitia and their participation is highly encouraged.
+Individual Committer is crucial for Justitia and their participation is highly encouraged.

-#### Active Technical Contributor(ATC)
-Individual Members who have contributed to Justitia project over the last two 6-month release cycles are automatically considered as ATCs.

-In specific cases you can apply for an exception to become an ATC, for further information please see the relevant section of the Technical Committee Charter.

-#### Active Project Contributor(APC)
-If you have the ATC status, in the Justitia project where you contributed over the last two 6-month release cycles you are considered to be an Active Project Contributor.

-Only APCs can participate in the election process to vote for the next PTL of the team.

-#### Project Team Lead (PTL)
-Justitia have a Project Team Lead.
-She/He coordinate the day to day operation of the project, resolve technical disputes within the project, and operate as the spokesperson and ambassador for the project.

-Project Team Leads are elected for each release cycle by Active Project Contributors: individuals who have contributed to the project in the last two release cycles.

 #### Core Reviewer
-Justitia projects have a project team consisting of core reviewers and contributors.
+Justitia projects have a project team consisting of core reviewers.

 Core reviewers are responsible for: